 In addition to using information from data providers in order to better assess the investments in portfolio management, it consciously chooses its corporate locations (for instance preferring energy-efficient and ecologically structured office buildings), supports sustainable technology for its buildings' energy supply and promotes recycling and waste prevention.
 The company take a careful and restrictive approach when planning business travel and examine needs within the context of effects on the environment.
-Employees have access to established IT tools such as "MS Teams" for virtual meetings and are also able to work from home - measures that have significantly minimised commuting and business travel.
+Employees have access to established IT tools such as "MS Teams" for virtual meetings and are also able to work from home -

-The electricity supply to the company's locations reflects the more demanding requirements: In Switzerland and Luxembourg 100% of the electricity is already obtained from renewable sources and in Germany 40,7%.
+measures that have significantly minimised commuting and business travel.

+The electricity supply to the company's locations reflects the more demanding requirements: In Switzerland and Luxembourg 100% of the electricity is already obtained from renewable sources, this amounts to 40.7% at the German location.
 According to the guidelines for the procurement of company vehicles, we promote electric and hybrid cars as well as stipulating thresholds for CO2 emissions.